cf-convention/cf-convention.github.io/Meetings/2022-Workshop.md

 More details at: <https://github.com/cf-convention/discuss/issues/158>

-## Topics for hackathon sessions
+## Hackathon sessions

 We will devote roughly half of the time on each day to focused-attention hackathons, during which it is hoped that concrete progress on each topic can be made (such as actual changes suggested to the Conventions text).
+On each day, two hackathon sessions will run in parallel.

 Please express an interest in any number of these sessions, in the [registration form][REGISTRATION], or suggest a new topic that could be included, with a suggestion of who you think could lead the discussion.

 More details at: <https://github.com/cf-convention/discuss/issues/152>

 ## Poster contributions

-During the CF Workshop there will be available displays for Poster contributions from participants.
-There will be no formal poster session, but posters expected to chatted about informally during breaks.
+During the CF Workshop there will be available displays for poster contributions from participants.
+There will be no formal poster session, but posters are expected to be chatted about informally during breaks.

 To help us with planning, please check the "Other" box, in the [registration form][REGISTRATION], and provided a tentative title, if you would be interested to bring your poster.